elerel/ms3-kiwi-lingo/README.md

 ### Project Description - Strategy:

-Kiwi Lingo was created as an online reference/source primarily aimed at tourists planning to go to or visitors already in New Zealand.
+Kiwi Lingo was created as an online reference/source primarily used for by people who have a genuine interest in colloquial New Zealand English, the Maori language and visitors planning to go to or visitors already in New Zealand.
 New Zealand English is plentiful in content, and of course Maori- the indigenous language of New Zealand (that is used by English speakers in New Zealand on a daily basis) and many words and phrases could be uploaded to the site which could give way to eventually being published in book-form.

-The aim behind Kiwi Lingo is to form an online dictionary/phrase reference guide to various words and phrases spoken in New Zealand.

-Each word or phrase in the dictionary will have a definition, a phonetic spelling to aid the pronunciation and an example of how the word or phrase is commonly spoken by locals.
+Each word or phrase in the dictionary will have a definition and an example of how the word or phrase is commonly spoken by locals.
+Users to the site can vote on the popularity of the word should they choose.

 Kiwi Lingo would be typically used for: